WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 Create a functions.php file.

-In this file, you will enqueue the style.css file and add the menus and theme support that you want to use.
+In this file, you will enqueue the style.css file and add any menus and theme support that you want to use.
 For example colors, wide blocks and featured images.

 -You no longer need to add theme support for the title tag.
-This is already enabled with full site editing.
+It is already enabled with full site editing.

 ```
 if ( ! function_exists( 'myfirsttheme_setup' ) ) :